- 01 What Is NTFS File System

 Consult with EaseUS Data Recovery Experts for one-on-one manual recovery service.
 We could offer the following services after FREE diagnosis:

-After restoring data from devices that are not accessible or cannot be recognized, you can now follow the below steps to repair and fix devices such as external hard drive, USB drive, SD card or hard drive partition, etc and repair the file system to be recognizable/detectable again:
+After restoring data from devices that are not accessible or cannot be recognized, you can now follow the below steps to repair and fix devices such as external hard drives, USB drives, SD cards or hard drive partitions, and repair the file system to be recognizable/detectable again:

-- Right-click on the RAW drive, USB, SD card... > Format Volume > Reset File System (NTFS/FAT32, etc.) and rename the device;
+Step 2.
+Right-click on the RAW drive, USB, SD card... > format volume" > reset file system (NTFS/FAT32, etc.) and rename the device.

 The Bottom Line